 There are two main things to consider – driver size and power.
 Always know what power you are looking at according to your room size.
 Driver size can differ across various models but standard 8-inch drivers are suitable for general purpose gaming and listening to music.

-How to clean my gaming speakers?
+How to clean my speakers?

-No matter how sturdy the dust protection of these gaming speakers is, cleaning them is essential to keep them looking crisp and new.
+No matter how sturdy the dust protection of these speakers is, cleaning them is essential to keep them looking crisp and new.
 Always use Oil Wood Polish if the gaming speakers are in wooden housing.
-Apply oil soap to gaming speakers that are not wooden constructed.
+Apply oil soap to speakers that are not wooden constructed.
 Use cotton or a microfiber towel to scrape the surface to prevent residue buildup.

 Is connecting banana plugs to speaker wires useful?